cabins/emacs.d/README.md

 # About Programming language

-Thanks to Eglot, we can program in Emacs (almost) perfectly.
+Thanks to Eglot / LSP Mode, we can program in Emacs (almost) perfectly.

-And why NOT lsp-mode?
-It has too many dependecies, some of them NOT work on termux, e.g `s` package.

 # 1-2-3